palewire/old-la-photos/README.md

-# lapl-photo-collection-bot
+# old-la-photos

-Automating and analyzing the Los Angeles Public Library's photo collection
+A bot that posts photographs from the Los Angeles Public Library's digital collection